Dissect a chicken from the supermarket to discover the unusual pulley system that enables birds to fly.

 The more complete the chicken, the more interesting the demonstration.
 In some European countries, plucked chickens are readily available from supermarkets with the head, neck, feet and internal organs (giblets) intact.
 Teachers can extend this demonstration to other organ systems as desired.
 Alternatively, a wrapped supermarket chicken as sold in the UK without feet, neck or giblets is perfectly adequate for the demonstration as described here.
 Teachers may choose to buy organic or free-range chickens.

 This demonstration carries risks associated with the bacteria found on raw poultry such as salmonella and listeria, as well as with sharp knives or scalpels.
 Teachers should follow their local health and safety rules.
 Gloves should be worn to reduce the risk of contamination but are not a substitute for thorough washing of hands afterwards.
-See also the general safety note on the Science in School website and at the end of this print issue.
+See also the general safety note.

 Before you start the dissection, identify the homologies (similarities based on descent from a common ancestor) between the chicken’s wings and the human arm.

 Students will see the similarities between the features in humans – the single bone (humerus) in the upper arm, the elbow, the two bones (radius and ulna) in the forearm, the multi-boned wrist, and the hand with the thumb – and their counterparts in the chicken wing (figure 1).